-Helen Savage / Natalie Hickman, Kathryn Whalley & Jen Dyson (Year 1/2 Phase Leader).
+Helen Savage / Natalie Hickman, Kelly King & Richard Farrow

 Detailed information will be sent out at the beginning of each half term on a topic web.
 We welcome ideas from the children and parents about our topics.

-View our most recent Topic Web here: Topic Web- Autumn 1- Year 2- Wild Thing
+View our most recent Topic Web here: Topic Web- Spring 2- Year 2

-Our reading schemes use Bug Club, PM, and Alphakids books for guided reading, along with Oxford Reading Tree and Project X books for home reading.
+Our reading schemes use PM and Alphakids books for guided reading, along with Oxford Reading Tree and Project X books for home reading.

 Every child should read to an adult at home every day (this is the most valuable help you can give your child).
 Spellings will be given on a weekly basis.
 Every two weeks your child will bring home a homework theme.
 The children are free to choose how they respond to this.
-Great examples can be found on the Year 2 Updates page.
 Sometimes we may ask your child to talk about topics with you.
 This is very important as it helps your child to talk through their learning and understanding as well as how to communicate well.

 You may find the following documents helpful when reading with your child: